josepbuch/TBHCNN/README.md

 - final_program.py: Sumation of the Autoencoder and Encoder trainined with a normalitzation program.

 This code is a part of my final degree Work, for more information about one can read the work in

+# Important

+To execute correctly, the file_path and the name_file must be added